 Individuals who are supported by staff around the clock for "just in case” situations

-Individuals who are living with aging, dementia, or Alzheimer’s
+Individuals who are aging or living with dementia/Alzheimer’s

-Individuals with various disabilities, disorders, and conditions, such as physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, or TBI survivors.
+Individuals with various disabilities or conditions, such as physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, or TBI survivors

 What will we achieve?

 Enabling people to live a life of their choosing, where and with whom they choose